 It refers to the process of improving the domain authority of a website by having help and link juice from external websites.

 Also known as broken links on web pages do not work anymore.

-It is the process of letting the world know about your brand by spreading and sharing web contents.
-Users often do it by social media, paid ads and influential marketing.
+It is the process of letting the world know about your brand by spreading and sharing web content.
+Users often do it through social media, paid ads, and influential marketing.

 It removes a website or a group of pages from the search engine database.
-So, nobody will find it on search results.
+So, nobody will find it in search results.